 Morocco is ornamented with different architectural styles, reflecting the country’s rich history.
 Every group that passed through Morocco throughout history has left its mark in the form of monuments.

-There are fascinating monuments in almost every city in Morocco, especially Marrakech, Fez, Meknes, Rabat, Tangier, and Essaouira.
+When traveling in Morocco, you will notice that there are fascinating monuments in almost every city, especially Marrakech, Fez, Meknes, Rabat, Tangier, and Essaouira.
 Moroccan mosques are grand and captivating, but unfortunately, most of them are not open to non-Muslims.

 Other structures that feature impressive Islamic designs are the Ali Ben Youssef Madrasa museum and Bahia Palace in Marrakech, Al-Attarine Madrasa, and the Dar Batha palace-turned-museum in Fez, and the Mausoleum of Moulay Ismail in Meknes.